 Intestinal ulceration is increasing in performance horses.
-The main reasons behind it are modern methods of rearing and feeding the horses.
+The main reasons behind it are modern methods of rearing and feeding horses.
 It was previously thought that intestinal ulcers were only limited to racehorses.
-However, with changing methods of horse rearing, many sport horses are also becoming victims of this condition.
+However, with changing methods of horse rearing, many sports horses are also becoming victims of this condition of treatment ulcers horses.

 Horses have a natural habit of grazing continuously, and they mostly spend half of their day 12 hours grazing.
 Naturally, the survival mechanism of horses is flight.
 That is why they do not need their stomach to be full all the time.

 The equine stomach is designed to receive a small but continuous supply of food.

 Hydrochloric acid in the stomach can cause ulcers if horses do not receive small, frequent meals.

 What if your horses are affected by ulcers?
 How will you treat them?
 Is there a natural way to treat ulcers in horses naturally?
 Here in this article, we will discuss some of the natural ways to treat ulcers in horses.

 Ulcers can be treated in all types of horses naturally.
 Different kinds of herbs can be used for this purpose.
 Also, it is essential to feed your horse a natural diet while treating it naturally.

 If preventive measures are not followed and horses are put back on a highly processed, low fiber diet, the ulcers will return.